Acoustic wave propagation through a supercooled liquid: A normal mode analysis: Acoustic wave propagation

-Figure \ref{phonon_disp} shows the dispersion relationship determined from the wavenumber at the peak spectral density values expressed in Eq. (\ref{Skw}).
-The dispersion relationship describes the characteristics of a plane wave passing through a material.
-This figure shows that the dispersion relationship is linear with $\omega=c_sk$ in the first Brillouin zone, where the wavenumber is low and the wavelength is long.
-This linear relationship is characteristic of the dispersion relationship of phonons in a crystalline structure; thus, it is possible to determine the speed of sound $c_s$ from the gradient of this line.
-For comparison, a line representing the speed of sound found from the DSFs in the same type of system in a previous study \cite{hiwatari:1990} is drawn in this figure.
-The relationship obtained in the present study is quite close to the latter line, confirming the reliability of the present calculation.
+Figure \ref{phonon_disp} shows the dispersion relation determined from the wavenumbers at the peak values of the spectral density $S(k,\omega)$.
+This figure shows that the dispersion relation is well approximated by a linear relationship $\omega=c_sk$ in the first Brillouin zone, where the wavenumber is low and the wavelength is long.
+This linear relationship is characteristic of the dispersion relation of phonons in a crystalline structure; thus, it is possible to determine the speed of sound $c_s$ from the gradient of this line.
+For comparison, a line representing the speed of sound found from the dynamic structure factor in the supercooled state of the same type of system in a previous study \cite{hiwatari_1990} is drawn in Fig. \ref{phonon_disp}.
+The relationship obtained in the present study (the inherent structure) is quite close to the latter line (the supercooled state).
+This result confirms that the acoustic wave propagation through supercooled liquids are mostly determined by the inherent structure.
+It is worth mentioning that the recent experiment \cite{monaco_2009} and simulation \cite{monaco2_2009} demonstrated the deviation from a linear dispersion relation at very low frequency region in glasses, where the phase velocity is smaller than the macroscopic one $c_s$.
+They related such the ``softening'' of the sound velocity to universal anomalies in the low-frequency vibrational density of states, i.e., the so-called boson peak \cite{monaco_2009,monaco2_2009}.
+In the present study, we did not find the softening region of the sound velocity.
+We consider that this is because our inherent structure was obtained from the supercooled state with relatively large inherent energy \cite{sastry_1998}, so the boson peak and the softening region associated with it are shifted away to the lower frequency regime \cite{grigera_2003}.
+In addition, according to Ref. \citenum{monaco2_2009}, we have to use much larger system and reach considerable low frequency regime in order to find out the softening region.